-- The groundsman then “stormed” into the park managers personal onsite residence, proceeded down the hallway and stopped at the bedroom door.
-He woke the park manager and vented his frustrations.
+The groundsman then entered the park manager’s personal onsite residence.
+He walked down the hallway to the bedroom door and woke the sleeping manager to vent his frustrations.

 What do you think?
 Do you think the outcome was fair to the employer?
 Why/why not?
 Give us a call today to discuss, or share your thoughts on our Facebook page.